Baba Yara: Real Republicans

-He made his debut as a player of the Ghana Black Stars in 1955.
+He made his debut as a player for the Black Stars in 1955.
+In 1961 he won the award for Most Distinguished Member of the Black Stars team, regarded as the highest Ghanaian football honor of the time.
 He was part of Ghana National team that won African Cup of Nations in 1963.
 He played for Ghana in their unsuccessful 1962 FIFA World Cup qualification campaign.
 He is regarded as one of the best Ghanaian wingers of all time.

 At the age of 26, he was injured in a motor collision at Kpeve in the Volta region while travelling back to Accra with his team, Real Republicans.
-His team played against Volta Heroes of Kpandu and won on the 24th of March 1963.
+His team played against Volta Heroes of Kpandu and won on 24 March 1963.
 He suffered a spinal injury and was paralysed and never played again.

 He was flown to England accompanied by a surgical specialist from 37 Military Hospital by the name Dr. R. O. Addae where he was to be treated at Stoke Mandeville Hospital for spinal injuries.
 Reports received from the hospital stated there was likely Yara will gain recovery within a period of 4–6 months.
 It did not happen and he returned home on 14 August 1963 in a wheelchair.
 He died on 5 May 1969 at Korle-Bu Teaching Hospital.

 In 2005, the Baba Yara Stadium was named in his honour.